 - A Great Holiday Season to All My Readers

 - A Genius Gift Resonances with the Interests of the Gift Receiver

 - Take-home Message from my Best Christmas Gift as a Teenager

 Disclosure: This post has affiliate links.
 You don’t pay more when you purchase a product through my link.
 These links just make it easier for you to find something, and I get a few cents when you purchase it.
 I so appreciate your support of High Latitude Style.
 Thank you!

 A Great Holiday Season to All My Readers

 First, I want to wish you and yours a great holiday season!
 I hope you have a great relaxing time whatever you do on this day.
 Having a cup of Choco and sitting in front of the tree, watching the snow falling outside while munching cookies or eating stolen, or even watching the aurora dancing in the sky.
 Just have a great, peaceful, wonderful day with your loved ones.

 I don’t know about your family’s traditions, but we tell stories about awesome, happy situations from the past.
 Thus, I will share one with you.

-In my post on why the Grinch loved being sick at Christmas I promised to lift the secret about the gift I loved the most when I was a teenager.
 We never wrote gift lists back then.
 Typically my mom asked what we would like to have.
 We were allowed to pick one item.
 All other pieces were clothing or other “everyday” things that had to be replaced anyhow.